 If you plan on working out in your room don't lay down without one.
-The carpet has herpes.
+The carpet is compromised.
 I promise you that.
 Jade Yoga makes really nice, durable and lightweight options in different colours. $5 from every mat sold goes to a different charity.
 Each colour represents a specific cause.

 If you're staying with friends and the beds seem reasonably stable...
 Ignore me.
 I'm irresponsible.

 There could be a vending machine but you can only live like that for so long.
-Water, veggies, fruit, cheese, hummus, salsa, nachos, juice and something boozy.
-Cause life's hard and I like vodka.
+Water, veggies, fruit, cheese, hummus, salsa, nachos, juice and something fizzy.

 If you follow me closely you will know that nothing comes between me and my Ugg Scuffette Slippers.
 Except for my mom who keeps trying to steal them.
 These are great when you're too lazy to put on shoes but want coffee from the lobby.